 As she cleaned up and put away the tools of the funerary mask, Santos became more chatty.

 “You know… They don’t tell you these things at closed-door Command Center meetings, but a little math will.
-Almost every day in Nam, half a hundred good GIs either die in battle.
-Or by accidents, by self-inflicted wounds or by a varmint sting.
-Do your best to stay out of that statistic,” the mortician said as she took off the rubber gloves and slowly rubbed hydration cream on her hands.
+Almost every day in Nam, half a hundred good GIs either die in battle, accidents, by self-inflicted wounds or by a varmint stings.
+Do your best to stay out of statistics,” the mortician said as she slowly rubbed hydration cream on her hands.
 Coquettishly she had her short nails painted pearly white.

 “I sure will.
 And now that we’ve met, more than ever,” said Duque.